top of page

 Collaborative Partner

-To address the childcare shortage, and specifically the need for licensed infant and toddler care, Stanislaus 2030 is excited to announce a partnership with Nurture to launch an In-Home Child Care Expansion Project focused on building the supply of home-based child care businesses.
+To address the childcare shortage, and specifically the need for licensed infant and toddler care, Stanislaus 2030 partnered with Nurture starting in 2023 to launch an In-Home Child Care Expansion Project focused on building the supply of home-based child care businesses.

 Jennifer Brooks is Nurture’s Founder and CEO.
 She brings 25 years of experience in microenterprise, workforce development, financial security, asset-building, and child care, in a range of nonprofit and government settings and geographies.
 Jennifer is passionate about women’s economic self-determination and committed to equitably building and scaling practical solutions to make jobs in the care economy paths to financial security.